2.6 Stability and Buoyancy

 - When you feel you are ready, take Quiz 2-4.
 You will be allowed to take this quiz only once.
 Good luck!

-Discussion Activity: Storms in the troposphere
+Discussion Forum 1: Storms in the troposphere

 (3 discussion points)

 This week's discussion topic is a hypothetical question involving stability.
-The troposphere always has a capping temperature inversion - it's called the stratosphere.
+The troposphere always has a capping temperature inversion–it's called the stratosphere.
 The tropopause is about 16 km high in the tropics and lowers to about 10 km at high latitudes.
 The stratosphere exists because solar ultraviolet light makes ozone and then a few percent of the solar radiation is absorbed by stratospheric ozone, heating the air and causing the inversion.
 Suppose that there was no ozone layer and hence no stratosphere caused by solar UV heating of ozone.

 Would storms in the troposphere be different if there were no stratosphere to act like a capping inversion?
 And if so, how?

 Use what you have learned in this lesson about the atmosphere's pressure structure and stability to help you to think about this problem and to formulate your answer and discussions.
-It's OK to be wrong, as long as you have some solid reasoning to back up your ideas.
+It's okay to be wrong, as long as you have some solid reasoning to back up your ideas.
 My goal is to get you all to communicate with each other and think hard about atmospheric science.

-- You can access the Storms in the Troposphere Discussion Forum in Canvas.
+- You can access the Storms in the troposphere Discussion Forum in Canvas.